outsinre/outsinre.github.com/_posts/2015-10-10-weechat-sasl-nickserv.md

 # 2 Register NickServ

+*most settings below are known to/for freenode server*.

-Make sure you are connected to *freenode* with your desired nickname (primary nickname *jimgray* in this post) and now you are in the *server* tab. **Don't execute the following command in a channel tab**, otherwise sensitive information (i.e. password) might be sniffed by guys there.
+Make sure you are connected to *freenode* with your desired nickname (primary nickname *jimgray* in this post) and now you are in the *server* tab.

+**Don't execute the following command in a channel tab**, otherwise sensitive information (i.e. password) might be sniffed by guys there.

 1. /msg NickServ REGISTER password youremail@example.com